Woodburn, Illinois

 Woodburn is an unincorporated community in Bunker Hill Township, Macoupin County, Illinois, United States.

 Location

 The village of Woodburn is situated at the crossroads of the Brighton-Bunker Hill Road and the old Alton-Springfield stagecoach road (currently known as Woodburn Road south of town and Shaw Road north of town).

 Surrounding communities include Bunker Hill 3.4 mi east, Brighton 7 mi west, Shipman 5.1 mi northwest, Royal Lakes 5.3 mi northeast, Fosterburg 6.8 mi southwest, and Dorsey 6.9 mi south.

 History

-The current size and sleepy nature of the village of Woodburn belie its rich history.
-Throughout much of its first 50 years it was one of the most important communities in the area.
+The village of Woodburn was one of the most important communities in the area during its first 50 years.

 Origins

 The last Indian encampment in the Woodburn area was abandoned in 1826.
 A few Native Americans were seen hunting as late as 1830, but European settlement and a bad snowstorm that killed many deer drove them west.
 One Indian trail ran from what is now Alton through the Woodburn area towards what is now Carlinville.